If you would like to come and do a weeks work experience in my office please email me at gillian.keegan.mp@parliament.uk

 As someone who has been inspired by Gillian’s path to a political career, I have thoroughly enjoyed spending a week in her office in Westminster.
 There was never a moment where I didn’t have something interesting to do, and as I completed my work experience during Parliamentary recess, I felt I was able to really help in the office whilst other members of staff were away.
 I was responsible for mailing out letters to inform constituents of Gillian’s thoughts on current Brexit negotiations, as well as filing letters and emails from constituents.

 As someone who will be studying a politics degree in September, this week has been invaluable, and has confirmed to me that I would love to work in the Houses of Parliament in the future.
 I am extremely grateful to Gillian for continuing to offer work experience, and to Juliette who organised my week here.
-The atmosphere in the office couldn’t have been friendlier, and I am so appreciative of the fact Juliette, Leanne and Lawrence made me feel so welcome.
 After hearing of friends who were disappointed by their work experience, I am thrilled to have been lucky enough to have spent my time in Parliament feeling as though I was part of Gillian’s team and learning a lot about the workings of British politics.
 I hope that I will be able to return soon!

 By Anna Sutton - 18 years old